 - 27.1 General.
-Merit placement will be conducted in accordance with applicable law, directives/regulations, local policy and any change thereto are subject to I & I Bargaining. - 27.2 Changes in the Merit Placement Plan.
+Merit placement will be conducted in accordance with applicable law, directives/regulations, local policy and any change thereto are subject to I & I bargaining. - 27.2 Employees notice of Promotion Opportunities.
+Supervisors will notify their employees of pending upward progression job announcements within their facilities, via a verbal notification or a postings, (i.e. email, bulletin board, etc). - 27.3 Changes in the Merit Placement Plan.
 The Employer agrees not to make changes in the Merit Placement Plan unless negotiated with the Organization.
-Nothing in this article should be considered to be a waiver of the Organization's right to bargain any change in merit promotion and internal placement proceedings.
+Nothing in this article should be considered to be awaiver of the Organization's right to bargain any change in merit promotion and internal placement proceedings.